21st February Movement

 With the political character of Mugabe at the centre of the celebrations, the movement has accumulated a somewhat political outlook.
 This is so because the 21st February Movement has been incorporated into the ZANU PF annual calendar.
 Thus it has been part of the nationalist's party to engage in its epic and continuous campaign against the west and opposition especially the Movement for Democratic Change led by Morgan Tsvangirai.

-The event was set to take place on the 28th of February 2015 at Elephant Hills Resort in Victoria Falls.
-A Gala to pen off the event will be held at Chinotimba Stadium in the resort town, with live performance by musicians from different parts of the country.
-The event will be held under the theme; "Celebrating the Birth of Gushungo, The Icon of Zimbabwe's Revolution and Champion of Youth Empowerment".
+The event took place on the 28th of February 2015 at Elephant Hills Resort in Victoria Falls.
+A Gala to pen off the event was held at Chinotimba Stadium in the resort town, with live performance by musicians from different parts of the country.
+The theme was ; "Celebrating the Birth of Gushungo, The Icon of Zimbabwe's Revolution and Champion of Youth Empowerment".

 - 2014- Rudhaka Stadium in Marondera "Zim Asset, Growing the Economy for Youths Empowerment and Employment" The celebrations were organised by the Mashonaland East ZANU PF province led by the then Mashonaland East Provincial Affairs Chairman Simbaneuta Mudarikwa together with the then ZANU PF secretary for youth affairs Absolom Sikhosana.
 Thousands of locals an foreign delegates attended the commemorations to celebrate Robert Mugabe's 90th birthday.